rykehg/produtosPyFlaskJWTTests/README.md

 ## Testing using a Client API
 - To test API use Postman and import `"API Client/produtosFlask.postman_collection.json"`.
-- Or use REST Client Extension for VS Code and file `"API Client/REST_API_Test.rest"`.
+- Or use "REST Client" Extension for VS Code and file `"API Client/REST_API_Test.rest"`.
 - Create an user and login to access other routes.

 ## Unit Tests